lhcb/starterkit-lessons/12-add-tupletools.md

 means that the configured `TupleTools` will only run on the head of the decay chain, that is, the D*.
 In order to select more particles for which we want the information stored, we need to mark them with a `^` symbol in the decay descriptor.
-For example, if we want to also fill the information of the D0 and its children, we would modify the `dtt` to look like this:
+For example, if we want to fill the information of the D0 and its children, we would modify the `dtt` to look like this:

 ```python
 dtt.Decay = '[D*(2010)+ -> ^(D0 -> ^K- ^pi+) pi+]CC'